Anuhyapeddi/Golang/README.md

 * Authentication & Authorization: May integrate with RBAC or external identity systems.
 * Routing & Load Balancing: Distributes incoming requests to the appropriate backend service or microservice.

+NOTE:
-NOTE: Role-based access control (RBAC) is a security method that limits access to systems based on a user's role
+* RBAC - Role-based access control (RBAC) is a security method that limits access to systems based on a user's role
+* Unmarshalling - loading the JSON into the struct (the process of converting data from a lower-level representation into a higher-level structure)

+## Golang code structure

+## API Authentication

+## Middleware

+## Package Management